pivotal/blog/content/post/using-postgres-to-analyze-ride-data.md

 ORDER BY 4;
 ```

 Whoa!
 A couple of new concepts here.
-If you haven't seen [common table expressions](http://www.postgresql.org/docs/9.5/static/queries-with.html) (more commonly refered to as "with queries") before, this query will look a strange.
+If you haven't seen [common table expressions](http://www.postgresql.org/docs/9.5/static/queries-with.html) (more commonly referred to as "with queries") before, this query will look a strange.
 CTEs allow us to store a temporary relation by name (ride_range) and then use that relation in a subsequent query.
 Keep in mind you could always use a subquery in place, but CTEs greatly improve code readability as they allow you to think through problems sequentially.
 This tool can be very powerful; we can now solve some tough problems by breaking it down step by step, massaging the data along the way.

 Additionally, you should recognize the generate_series function from earlier.
 In addition to integers `generate_series()` can also be used with timestamps and an interval (1 month).
 This gives us the full set of months between the 2 dates.